Consumer medicine information

 • tiredness, headaches, being short of breath when exercising, dizziness, looking pale and yellowing of the skin and/or eyes.

 Other side effects not listed above may occur in some patients.
-Tell your doctor if you notice anything else that is making you feel unwell when you are taking, or soon after you have finished taking, DIAMOX.
+Tell your doctor or pharmacist if you notice anything else that may be making you feel unwell when you are taking, or soon after you have finished taking, DIAMOX.

 • sodium starch glycollate